Denver Domestic Violence Lawyer

 You could be accused of a domestic violence offense if you are alleged to have harmed or threatened to harm a person with whom you have had an intimate relationship.
 Harm includes various types of abuse, including physical and emotional.
 A police officer responding to the call may arrest you if they have probable cause to believe that you were the primary offender.
 Domestic violence is not its own separate charge.
 It is a sentence enhancement that is added onto an underlying offense, such as assault or stalking.
 You could face a range of sanctions, including an increased level of charge if you are designated a habitual domestic violence offender.
 You may also be subject to a protection order, which carries additional charges and penalties if violated and can have other collateral effects such as preventing you from owning a gun or causing you difficulties with employment and housing.

 Regardless of the possible outcomes in a domestic violence case, do not lose hope.
 Defenses may be available to fight your charge.
 Our team at Castle & Castle is here to help explore your options.
-Our Denver domestic violence attorneys have over 65 years of combined experience.
+Our Denver domestic violence attorney has over 35 years of experience.
 We have served as public defenders and we have handled an array of complex cases in our private practice for decades.
 We know what it takes to aggressively challenge allegations against our clients.
 Throughout your case, we will focus on protecting your rights and best interests.

 Understanding Domestic Violence Charges in Colorado